 Perhaps one of Autosend’s best features is that so much of the system is already built from the ground up to perform.
 It has split testing capabilities and takes just a few minutes to set up with no coding know-how whatsoever.
 It also integrates with a variety of systems to help you create filters based on your best customers, your at-risk customers and more.
 You can also craft up-sells, down-sells and a variety of other options through the intelligent dashboard system.

-Many of these tools offer in-app messaging as one of the many features to their systems.
+Many of these tools offer in-app messaging as one of the many features of their systems.
 But if you don’t need all the extra features and only want the instructional guidance of an onboarding system for your app, you’re in luck.
 There are several services on the market that are targeted to just apps and app developers, including:

 Tour My App